Transround/NativerSDK/tools/nativer-admin-plugin-android-studio/README.md

-Enabling your users to use their languages within your app: It’s less than 20 minutes of your time to let users learn and practice languages while translating and using your app.
 Android on-device resource localization
 =======================================

+Enabling your users to use their languages within your app.
-Adds dynamic string resource management features enabling:
+It’s less than 20 minutes of your time to add dynamic string resource management to your app to get:

-* in-context community translation,
+* in-context on the phone community translation,
 * on-the-fly localized string resource download,
 * gesture driven language change by shaking the phone